 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (7 percent) than the Canon 800D.
 Moreover, the D3400 is markedly lighter (16 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the D3400 are weather-sealed.

 |Canon 800D»||131 mm||100 mm||76 mm||532 g||600||n||Feb 2017||749||Canon 800D|

 |Nikon D3400«||124 mm||98 mm||76 mm||445 g||1200||n||Aug 2016||499||-||Nikon D3400|

-|Canon G7 X Mark II« »||106 mm||61 mm||42 mm||319 g||265||n||Feb 2016||699||latest||check|
+|Canon G7 X Mark II« »||106 mm||61 mm||42 mm||319 g||265||n||Feb 2016||699||Canon G7 X Mark II|

 Sensor comparison: Canon 800D vs Nikon D3400

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D3400 is 11 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (800D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.